-Regional Energy and GHG Emissions Observatories are a powerful tool for implementing efficient strategies at the local level.
+Energy and GHG Emissions Observatories : a powerful tool for implementing efficient strategies at the local level.

-– most often free of charge – and improves knowledge about the region’s situation on climate change (energy and information related to GHG).
+– most often free of charge – and improves knowledge about the territory’s situation on climate change (energy and information related to GHG).
 In some cases, air quality, social, economic or environmental effects on climate change are included.
-As a result an observatory will characterise the current situation and the challenges on climate change, identify trends and influencing factors, and define various scenarios in order to meet the 20-20-20 targets and beyond;
+As a result an observatory will characterise the current situation and the challenges on climate change, identify trends and influencing factors, and define various scenarios in order to meet the long-term energy and climate targets;

 Up to 2015, there were no national, regional or local energy observatories in Greece to facilitate access to energy data and support local energy planning.
 Therefore, the creation of a new energy observatory is a remarkable achievement to enable access to energy data and support local energy planning.
 Website: www.web.tee.gr